gary-harlow/HESXRD-Analysis-Toolkit/docs/source/tutorial.rst

 Transformed Detector View
 ````````````````
-Since the HAT GUI currently doesn't support displaying in non-rectangular, we will need to work in Q units so the in-plane project we generate wont look distored.
-You can choosen this under "Reciprocal Units" in the parameter bar under Crystal.
+Since the HAT GUI currently doesn't support displaying in non-rectangular, we will need to work in Q units so the in-plane projection we generate wont look distored.
+You can choosen this under "Reciprocal Units" in the parameter tree under Crystal.

-Next click the View menu and choose "Transformed Detector View" (ctrl+2).
+Next click the View menu and choose "Transformed Detector View" [ctrl+2].
 The current view will then be distored and have units on the axis as in the screenshot below.

 .. image:: ./images/tutorial1.png